Skitsouprenup/nextjs14-shadcn-event-management-app/README.md

 **UPLOADTHING_APP_ID** -> Secret APP ID that can be found in uploadthing dashboard under 'API keys' section

 ## Webhooks
-This project uses stripe and clerk webhooks to be enabled.
+This project uses stripe and clerk webhooks.
 Create webhooks in each respective platform.
 Then, to test webhooks, open ngrok and create a tunnel between your app and ngrok.